A Tidy Data Structure and Visualisations for Multiple Variable Correlations and Other Pairwise Scores: Discussion

 \section{Discussion}

 In this paper we described a new R package \CRANpkg{bullseye} which fills a gap in providing a standard interface for the calculation of (grouped) pairwise variable scores, a tidy data structure for their manipulation, and a new, optionally interactive, visualisation for the display of multiple pairwise scores.
-As demonstrated in \hyperref[sec:bullseyevis]{Section 4} the visualisation is particularly useful for easy identification of the presence of Simpson's paradox.
+As demonstrated in \hyperref[sec:bullseyevis]{Section 4.2} the visualisation is particularly useful for easy identification of the presence of Simpson's paradox.
 A second linear display is useful to hone in on a filtered set of interesting pairwise scores.

-As explained in \hyperref[sec:bullseyecalc]{Section 3}, the \texttt{pairwise} constructor assumes that pairwise variable scores are symmetric, and similarly at present the visualisation functions assume symmetry.
+As explained in \hyperref[sec:bullseyecalc]{Section 4.1}, the \texttt{pairwise} constructor assumes that pairwise variable scores are symmetric, and similarly at present the visualisation functions assume symmetry.
 It would however be straightforward to extend to asymmetric measures and visualisations, and furthermore to include scores and visualisations for single variables.

 Of course, there are a plethora of methods for measuring pairwise patterns which are not included in our package.
-For example, Tjøstheim, Otneim, and Støve (2022) provides a survey of recent developments in measures of dependence for numerical variables.
-As discussed in \hyperref[sec:otherpackages]{Section 4.3}, \texttt{bullseye} visualisations are easily accessible for pairwise scores implemented in R beyond those implemented in our package.
+For example, \citet{tjostheim} provides a survey of recent developments in measures of dependence for numerical variables.
+Recently, \citet{lancaster} described an alternative to ace for measuring maximal correlation, which is implemented in package \CRANpkg{lancor} (\citet{lancor}). \citet{Salahub} present an association measure based on recursive random binning, and provide an associated package \CRANpkg{AssocBin} (\citet{assocbin}).
+However, as discussed in \hyperref[sec:otherpackages]{Section 5}, \texttt{bullseye} visualisations are easily accessible for pairwise scores implemented in R beyond those implemented in our package.

 The interactive capabilities of \CRANpkg{bullseye} are currently limited to providing informative tooltips.
 In future, our package could be used as vehicle for interactively displaying interesting pairwise variable plots.
-Possibilities in this area have been explored by Grimm (2016), who in the archived package \texttt{mbgraphic}, used correlation displays and scagnostics to identify informative scatterplot matrices and parallel coordinate plots embedded in an interactive Shiny application, and also by Dang and Wilkinson (2014), though their work is not implemented in an R package.
+Possibilities in this area have been explored by \citet{grimm2017kennzahlenbasierte}, who in the archived package \texttt{mbgraphic}, used correlation displays and scagnostics to identify informative scatterplot matrices and parallel coordinate plots embedded in an interactive Shiny application, and also by \citet{scagexplorer}, though their work is not implemented in an R package.